jakehova/knowledgedump/tech/terraform/terraform.md

     * terraform.lock.hcl file - this operates to make sure provider library is same version consistently (package.json parallel)
     * .terraform folder
     * in .terraform folder you will have compiled result
+* important files:
+  * **terraform.lock.hcl**
+    * stores the provider attributes so terraform knows what versions of things to use for providers
+    * similar to package.json.lock
 * file types
   * tf: terraform file
   * tpl: template file
+  * tfvars: takes variables defined in variables.tf file and provides values for them.
+This file cannot declare new variables
+  * variables.tf: define variables and, optionally, their default values
+  * main.tf: defines the terraform block
+  * providers.tf: defines the providers
+  * versions.tf: defines the required versions for items being run

 ## Common Commands
 * initialize state: **terraform init**